awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-launch-templates.md

       --block-device-mappings "DeviceName=/dev/xvdb,Ebs={VolumeSize=20,VolumeType=gp2}"
   ```

-If the instance fails to launch or the state immediately goes to `terminated` instead of `running`, see [Troubleshooting instance launch issues](troubleshooting-launch.md)\.
+If the instance fails to launch or the state immediately goes to `terminated` instead of `running`, see [Troubleshoot instance launch issues](troubleshooting-launch.md)\.

 ------